 7 This relationship was not anticipated.
-Possibly older respondents compare the present with the past when a university education did not require payment of tuition fees.
-Younger respondents have no experience with a tuition-free university education system.
+Possibly older respondents compare the present with the past when a university education was free.
+Younger respondents have no experience with a free university education system.

-The traditional goodness-of-fit index is the chi-square which is smaller and non-significant for better-fitting models.
+8 The traditional goodness-of-fit index is the chi-square which is smaller and non-significant for better-fitting models.
 Because chi-square is likely to increase with the degrees of freedom and the sample size even when the model fit is imperfect, we have utilized 6 additional indices of model fit to evaluate the model (for discussion of their relative merits, see Byrne, 1994; Loehlin, 1998).
 These are chi-square/df ratio, Goodness of Fit Index (GFI), Adjusted Goodness of Fit Index (AGFI), Comparative Fit Index (CFI), a Tucker Lewis Index (TLI), and Root Mean Square Error of Approximation (RMSEA).
-A chi-square/df ratio of less than 2 is considered as acceptable.
-Values greater than .95 for GFI, AGFI, GFI, and TLI are considered to indicate good model fit (Byrne, 1994; Hu & Bentler, 1999; Loehlin, 1998).
-An RMSEA of .05 or less is suggested as an indicator of acceptable fit (Arbuckle & Wothke, 1999; Bollen, 1989).

-TLI was .988, and the RMSEA was .024.
+A chi-square/df ratio of less than 2 is significant paths in the final model with their standardized beta coefficients.
+As Table 3 presents, the chi-square was non-significant [χ^2 (9, N = 442) = 11.21, p < 0.26], the chi-square/df ratio was 1.25, the GFI was 0.994, the AGFI was 0.975, the CFI was 0.996, the TLI was 0.988, and the RMSEA was 0.024.
 The modification indices indicated no potential improvement in the model fit with either the elimination or addition of paths.

-In the path analysis, moderate levels of variance were explained in policy discontent ($R^2 = .16$) and tax morale ($R^2 = .15$) while a substantial amount of variance was explained in HECS morale ($R^2 = .47$).
+The path analysis explained moderate levels of variance were explained in policy discontent ($R^2 = 0.16$) and tax morale ($R^2 = 0.15$) while a substantial amount of variance was explained in HECS morale ($R^2 = 0.47$).